JustineLeleu/Becode/css-html/tim-berners-lee/README.md

 # Tim Berners-Lee

-You might not know him, but Tim Berners-Lee is the the inventor of HTML.
+You might not know him, but Tim Berners-Lee is the inventor of HTML.
 In his honor, you will make a web page, following a predefined mockup.

 ## Screenshots